How Do You Assign Areas of Responsibility to Dealers?

 Zip/Postal 1 9

-Understanding How Shared Territories Work
+How Do Shared Territories Work?

 Based on this hierarchy, certain territory levels can be shared by multiple dealers.
 State/Province and county/FSA level territories can be assigned to more than one dealer at a time for a given brand and Aimbase will assign the lead to whichever of those dealers is closest based on the lead's zip code and the dealer's precise latitude/longitude.
 However, zip/postal codes should not be shared by more than one dealer.
 If more than one dealer is assigned to the same postal code, whichever dealer was created within Aimbase first will be assigned to the lead.
 If you do happen to assign the same territory to more than one dealer, whether state/province, county/FSA or zip/postal, you'll see an alert like the one below to make you aware.
 At this point you can determine if the overlap is intentional or in error and make the necessary adjustments from there.